 Botox and Children Not A Good Combination.
 Allergan to Pay More Than $600 Million

-A federal court jury in Vermont returned a $6.5 million in favor of the parents of a 6-year-old boy with cerebral palsy who suffered seizures after receiving off-label Botox treatment for his mild muscle spasticity.
+A federal court jury in Vermont returned a $6.5 million verdict in favor of the parents of a 6-year-old boy with cerebral palsy who suffered seizures after receiving off-label Botox treatment for his mild muscle spasticity.
 The jury determined that the defendant, Allergan Inc., negligently promoted the off-label use of Botox to treat muscle spasticity in children at unsafe high doses and failed to sufficiently provide the little boy’s parents and his health care providers with information about the drug’s known risks and dangers, such as seizures, side effects and harmful immune responses.

 The jury did find, however, that Allergan had not violated the Vermont Consumer Fraud Act by deceptively promoting Botox for its off-label use in children with muscle spasticity.
 The jury awarded the Drakes $2.5 million in compensatory damages and $4 million in punitive damages.
 The trial strategy for the plaintiffs was to put the CEO of Allergan and the company’s ethics on trial in this case.